0xAX/linux-insides/interrupts/interrupts-4.md

 Conclusion
 --------------------------------------------------------------------------------

 It is the end of the fourth part about interrupts and interrupt handling in the Linux kernel.
-We saw the initialization of the [Task State Segment](https://en.wikipedia.org/wiki/Task_state_segment) in this part and initialization of the different interrupt handlers as `Divide Error`, `Page Fault` excetpion and etc. You can noted that we saw just initialization stuf, and will dive into details about handlers for these exceptions.
+We saw the initialization of the [Task State Segment](https://en.wikipedia.org/wiki/Task_state_segment) in this part and initialization of the different interrupt handlers as `Divide Error`, `Page Fault` excetpion and etc. You can note that we saw just initialization stuff, and will dive into details about handlers for these exceptions.
 In the next part we will start to do it.

 If you will have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).